openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 ~~~~
 So, now when you resize the window this little blue world remains centered.
 Congratulations!!

 Now let's take a look at the "Graphics" section on  [www.openframeworks.cc/documentation/](http://www.openframeworks.cc/documentation/) .
-There you will find lots of other methods like `ofLine()`, `ofRect()` that are related to drawing.
+There you will find lots of other methods like `ofLine()`, `ofDrawRectangle()` that are related to drawing.

 In the documentation of openFrameworks you will notice that all the functions and classes have a consistent way of working.
 The more you try things and play with them sooner you will get this "oF style" and things will become pretty intuitive.